Daily readings

 Friday, August 28, 2026

 Saint Augustine of Hippo, Bishop and Doctor of the Church.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Augustine of Hippo, Bishop and Doctor of the Church